zx80/flask-simple-auth/README.md

 - `FSA_CACHE_SIZE` control size of internal lru caches.
 Default is *1024*.
 *None* means unbounded.
 Disable with *0*.

+The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.
+This may be used to restrict the authentication scheme to a *subset* if those configured globally.

 #### `none` Authentication